trambui09/csv-practice/README.md

 ### Can `total_medals_per_team` Use Enumerable Methods?

 If your `total_medals_per_team` method implementation does not use any of these methods, consider how you could refactor your code to use one of them.
-Discuss your strategy with a neighbor:
+You are encouraged to discuss this with a classmate

 - `filter`
 - `count`